nickleefly/nickleefly.github.io/_posts/2017-02-16-kubernetes-helloworld.md

 The output shows the frontend discovered the backend using envionment variables IP address/port values:10.167.252.252:5000

-The output also shows the DNS SRV request contained the host and port to connect to from the frontend: be-srv.default.svc.cluster.local. port: 5000
+The output also shows the DNS SRV request contained the host and port to connect to from the frontend: backend-srv.default.svc.cluster.local. port: 5000

 ### Call Flow